payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/custom-checkout-merchant-hosted/integrate-with-merchant-hosted-checkout-for-pluxee-card.md

 This section describes the parameters required to collect payments using the Pluxee card with Merchant Hosted Checkout integration (using **_payment** API) with a sample request and response.

 <Callout icon="📘" theme="info">
-  Note: Before you use the **_payment** API to collect a payment, it is recommended to use the [Fetch Balance API](ref:fetch-balance-api-sodexo) (**check_balance** API) to check the Pluxee card balance and display it on the checkout page for the customer.
+  **Note**: Before you use the **_payment** API to collect a payment, it is recommended to use the <Anchor label="Fetch Balance API" target="_blank" href="https://docs.payu.in/reference/fetch-balance-api-sodexo">Fetch Balance API</Anchor> (**check_balance** API) to check the Pluxee card balance and display it on the checkout page for the customer.
 </Callout>

 ## Sodexo with Merchant Hosted Checkout Integration Workflow

 The following describes the characteristics and workflow involved using Merchant Hosted Checkout with Pluxee:

-  * The existing **\_payment** API used to initiate payments for online transactions will be used to initiate seamless payments for Pluxee payment option.
+* The existing **_payment** API used to initiate payments for online transactions will be used to initiate seamless payments for Pluxee payment option.
-  * For Sodexo payment option mode or PG is **MC** and Ibibo\_code or bankcodeis **SODEXO**.
+* For Sodexo payment option mode or PG is **MC** and Ibibo_code or bankcodeis **SODEXO**.
 * In case customer provides the consent to save the card details with merchant on their check-out page:
-    * Merchant should pass **save\_sodexo\_card** parameter value as **1** when initiating the transaction using **\_payment** API.
+  * Merchant should pass **save_sodexo_card** parameter value as **1** when initiating the transaction using **_payment** API.
   * After the transaction is processed and successful, for saved card transactions, Sodexo will share the sourceId with PayU and PayU will share this **sourceId** with merchant in the field3 parameter.

 > **Note**: Merchant is not allowed to store the complete card number or card expiry or card CVV details entered by the customer, even if customer provides permission to store the card.

 * Merchant can also initiate transaction using source ID for repeat transactions where customer has provided permission to save the card during the first transaction.
-In this case, merchant should pass sourceId value in **source\_id** parameter in the **\_payment** API at the time of transaction initiation.
+In this case, merchant should pass sourceId value in **source_id** parameter in the **_payment** API at the time of transaction initiation.
-  * In case **source\_id** parameter is passed, PayU will directly initiate the transaction using this sourceId.
+* In case **source_id** parameter is passed, PayU will directly initiate the transaction using this sourceId.
-  * Merchants are recommended to use the **check\_balance** API for checking the Sodexo card balance.
+* Merchants are recommended to use the **check_balance** API for checking the Sodexo card balance.
 This will provide better experience to customers as available balance can be displayed up-front to customer and can have better SRT as scenarios where balance is less than transaction amount can be stopped at the checkout page itself.

 ## Steps to Integrate: